sudoyashi/Joshis-Garage/README.md

 #2.
 Swagon - The Daily Wagon

 My 2007 Audi A3 is not technically a project car, but it's definitely a car that I want to keep around to modify in the end.
 Acquired in June 2022, I was and still am attracted to the drivability of a car, with the benefits of interior space of an SUV, hence the wagon.
 I don't have too much to say about it yet, but I will be writing more about it soon!

 #3.
 CAD - Where Cardboard and Computers Collide

 CAD was something elusive to me.
 I've always been surrounded by computers and design work, yet I could never put it together until necessity came around.
 Designing parts for the Volkswagen, the possibilities of CAD and 3D parts were finally blown open.
 Making gaskets, flanges, and block-off plates proved to be a cunning exercise in Google searching, YouTube learning, and learning a lot about materials.

-#4.
-Writing - Stupid Simple.
-#5.
-Calligraphy - Doesn't make your handwriting better.
-#6.
-Open Water Swimming - Exactly what you thought.
-Scary, tough, but incredibly rewarding.
-#7.
-IT Administration - Principles to not hurt yourself as an IT Admin.
-#8.
-Curiosities of silly things. -
-#9.
-Coffee - Cause we're all addicted to something.
-#10.
-Skills - Do you want to be useless, or naw?
+Future topics: Open Water Swimming, IT Administration, and Coffee

-Personal Notes on jekyll
+### Personal Notes on jekyll

 To open the website locally: bundle exec jekyll serve Can't open because of webrick error? bundle add webrick